verdigado/gruene_app/docs/cicd.md

 In special cases (e.g. for an urgent hotfix), releases can be directly delivered to production (ios: distribution) by triggering the `production_delivery` workflow.

+### GitHub Access

+CircleCI is configured to use different methods to access GitHub.
+- For normal read-only access to this repository, CircleCI automatically adds a [deploy key](https://github.com/verdigado/gruene_app/settings/keys) during initial setup of CircleCI for the repo.
+- For write access to this repository the [VerdigadoBot GitHub app](https://github.com/organizations/verdigado/settings/apps/verdigadobot) is used.
+It has to be installed in the repo.
+CircleCI has access to this app using its private key (set in [contexts](#configuring-secrets)).
+The GitHub app is used for version bump commits and the creation of tags and releases.
+- For read-only access to additional repos, the GitHub machine user `VerdigadoCI` is used.
+CircleCI has access to this user through a [user key](https://app.circleci.com/settings/project/github/verdigado/gruene_app/ssh).
+This is used to access the [app-signing](#app-signing) repository.

 ## Fastlane